-History Special Opportunities
+History & Religious Studies Special Opportunities

 Internships

-History majors also undertake internships in areas that relate to their academic field and future career goals.
+Students undertake internships in areas that relate to their academic field and future career goals.
 During the January Term, history majors have served as teaching aides, clerks at law firms, or as members of museum staffs.
 Semester long programs in Washington, D. C., Boston, Philadelphia, or New York also mix classroom experience in urban universities with internships in congress or other institutions in the public and private spheres.
 Recent internships for Hartwick history majors include working with the Foreign Service in El Salvado, The Franklin Dlenao Roosevelt Presidential Library in Hyde Park, N.Y., and The Archives for European Integration in Pittsburgh, PA.

 MUSEUM STUDIES MINOR